basisai/bedrock-express/README.md

 }
 ```

-The [basisai/express-flask](https://hub.docker.com/r/basisai/express-flask) image is hosted on docker hub and should be accessible from your workload environment on Bedrock.
-You may change it to any other supported image, such as [basisai/express-fastapi](https://hub.docker.com/r/basisai/express-fastapi).
+The [quay.io/basisai/express-flask](https://quay.io/basisai/express-flask) image is hosted on Quay
+and should be accessible from your workload environment on Bedrock.
+You may change it to any other
+supported image, such as [quay.io/basisai/express-fastapi](https://quay.io/basisai/express-fastapi).

 The `install` stanza specifies how to install additional dependencies that your server might need, eg. torchvision or tensorflow.
 Most valid bash commands will work.